-The word brown is recorded only four times in the King James Old Testament.
-These occurrences, all of which are in Genesis 30, come from the Hebrew word chum (Strong's #H2345).
-The definition of the word is, "be warm, sunburnt or swarthy (blackish)."
+The English word "brown" is recorded only four times in the King James Bible translation.
+All four of these occurrences are written in Genesis 30.
+They come from the Hebrew word chum (Strong's #H2345) which means "be warm, sunburnt or swarthy (blackish)."

 Although Laban, his employer, sought to cheat him at every turn, Jacob would ultimately become rich due to the color brown.
 He had worked for Laban for 14 years as payment to marry his daughters Leah and Rachel.
 During this work period he produced eleven sons and one daughter through both women.
 Then, finally, at the age of 91, came the time for him to leave his father-in-law and return to Canaan (Genesis 30:25 - 26).